Computational science: Education

 ETH Zurich offers a bachelor's and master's degree in Computational Science and Engineering.
 The degree equips students with the ability to understand scientific problem and apply numerical methods to solve such problems.
 The directions of specializations include Physics, Chemistry, Biology and other Scientific and Engineering disciplines.

 The Ph.D. in Scientific Computing at the University of Michigan was established in 1988.
 George Mason University has offered a multidisciplinary doctorate Ph.D. program in Computational Sciences and Informatics starting from 1992.

-The School of Computational and Integrative Sciences, Jawaharlal Nehru University (erstwhile School of Information Technology) also offers a vibrant master's science program for computational science with two specialties: Computational Biology and Complex Systems.
+The School of Computational and Integrative Sciences, Jawaharlal Nehru University (erstwhile School of Information Technology) also offers a master's science program for computational science with two specialties: Computational Biology and Complex Systems.